 “Culture is the way we do things around here.”– Terry Deal and Allen Kennedy

-This above quote, by organizational consultants Terry Deal and Allen Kennedy, hails from the 1980s and describes the untouchable, almost undefinable way some organizations go about ‘doing things.’
+This above quote, by organisational consultants Terry Deal and Allen Kennedy, hails from the 1980s and describes the untouchable, almost undefinable way some organisations go about ‘doing things.’
 However, unspoken rules and invisible bonds are not always a sufficient explanation for how culture works in a company environment.